Exhibition model

 Head of Product

 "Within a very short time a masterpiece was created that far exceeded our expectations of robustness and user-friendliness.
-I have never encountered such strong commitment, technical ingenuity and universal competence in one person before."
+I have never encountered such strong commitment, technical ingenuity and universal competence combined in one person."